oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

 * Provision your first Oracle E-Business Suite environment.
 * Enable and set Oracle E-Business Suite account passwords.
 * Open security configurations to allow traffic to E-Business Suite.
-* Configure Local hosts file and log in to Oracle E-Business Suite.
+* Configure the local hosts file and log in to Oracle E-Business Suite.

 ### Prerequisites